 📺 CINxLAC ao vivo na @ESPNBrasil pic.twitter.com/9VLAvZnjYe

 Let's go back to Herbert for a second, though.
-While he's not what anyone would consider a Running Quarterback, Herbert has shown the ability to escape the pocket to pick up yards on the ground, and he did it twice in the first half to keep drives going for the Chargers.
+While he's not what anyone would consider a running quarterback, Herbert has shown the ability to escape the pocket to pick up yards on the ground, and he did it twice in the first half to keep drives going for the Chargers.
 Maybe that success put a bit too much dip in his chip, or maybe it was just bad luck, but Herbert opened the fourth quarter with another nice-looking run, only to fumble as he was hit by Logan Wilson, giving the Bengals the ball back down a score and with plenty of time left.
 They didn't need all that much time, though, as a quick seven-play drive ended with another Chase touchdown, guided quite nicely by Burrow.
 And just like that, in about a quarter of game time, a 27-6 lead turned into a 27-27 deadlock.

 Now, I did mention McPherson, who hit his first two field goals on the night from 26 and 27 yards.
-Unfortunately for him, the Bengals kicker seemed to catch whatever kicker flu is going around the NFL, the same one that led to Eagles kicker Jake Elliot hooking three kicks left on Thursday night.
+Unfortunately for him, the Bengals kicker seemed to catch whatever kicker flu is going around the NFL, the same one that led to Eagles kicker Jake Elliott hooking three kicks left on Thursday night.
 McPherson followed suit twice on Sunday.
 First, with 7:35 left in the fourth, he narrowly hooked a 48-yarder from the left hash, which is fine and happens to the best of kickers.
 Less excusable, though, was his kick with 1:52 left.
-While a 51-yarder isn't a chip shot by any stretch of the imagination, the Bengals lined the ball up on the right hash for McPherson, and he nevertheless still managed to hook it quite garishly left, leaving the score tied at 27-27 under the two-minute warning.
+While a 51-yarder isn't a chip shot by any stretch of the imagination, the Bengals lined the ball up on the right hash for McPherson, and he nevertheless still managed to hook it quite garishly left, leaving the score tied under the two-minute warning.

 MCPHERSON ERROU DE NOVO.
 JOGO SEGUE EMPATADO.